axindri/FastRayGram/docs/eng/userguide.md

 **Important:** 3X-UI v2.8.5 must be installed and configured on a separate server.
 Integration with 3X-UI is done through API.

+**⚠️ CRITICAL 3X-UI Requirements:**
+- **Fail2Ban must be enabled** - required for security and IP blocking
+- **IP limiting logs must be enabled** - required for traffic monitoring and user management
+- **VLESS inbound with remark='vless' must be configured** - required for automatic user addition.
+The system will add new users to this inbound using the remark field

 > **💡 Note:** If you need to distribute services across multiple servers, use separate `docker-compose.yml` files located in each service's folder (`backend/`, `frontend/`, `notificator/`, `tg_bot/`).
 In this case, you will need to configure network connections between servers and update environment variables to specify remote service addresses.

 ### Requirements